 The current Yale head coach replaced his original mentor, Tim Taylor (1976-2006), whose first team included Allain.
 Taylor hired Allain to be his assistant from 1982 to 1985 before the prized pupil left the collegiate game to coach and scout in Sweden.
-He just completed his 13th overall year at Yale: four as a student, three as an assistant coach in the early 1980s and six as head coach.
-Only Taylor (337, 28 years) and Murray Murdoch (278, 27) have more wins at Yale than Allain, who owns a 17-12 post season record.
+He completed his 16th overall year at Yale in 2014-15: four as a student, three as an assistant coach in the early 1980s and nine as head coach.
+Only Taylor (337, 28 years) and Murray Murdoch (278, 27) have more wins at Yale than Allain.

 Allain, a former NHL and Olympics assistant, was named the 11th head coach of the Yale men's program on April 15, 2006.
 Allain is the third Yale graduate to take the position and the first since Holcomb York '17 led the Bulldogs from 1930 to 1938 (Lawrence M. Noble '27 coached the Elis from 1928 to 1930).

 The starting goalie on four Bulldog squads, Allain owns the fourth-most (31) wins for a Yale netminder and ranks fourth at the school with 2,337 career saves.
 He owns four of the top 10 Yale single-game save totals, including 55 stops in a 7-3 loss at Minnesota on Dec.
 28, 1978.
 Allain played two years (1980-82) of professional hockey in Sweden before suffering a career-ending injury.